cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Positive

-- Application developers will be able to better predict when transactions will be disseminated and processed to be included in a block.
+- Application developers will be able to better predict when transactions will be disseminated and reaped from the mempool to be included in a block.
 This has direct impact on block creation and transaction latency.
-- The mempool will be able to offer Quality of Service guarantees, which does not exist in the current implementation.
+- The mempool will be able to offer Quality of Service (QoS) guarantees, which does not exist in the current implementation.
+This MVP will serve as a base to further extend QoS in future iterations of lanes.
-- Applications that are unaware of this feature, and therefore not classifying transactions in `CheckTX` will observe the same behavior from the mempool as the current implementation.
+- Applications that are unaware of this feature, and therefore not classifying transactions in `CheckTx`, will observe the same behavior from the mempool as the current implementation.

 ### Negative